alexcu2718/fdf/README.md

 While avoiding excessive fragmentation, I plan to extract reusable components (like platform-specific FFI utilities) into separate crates.
 This will improve maintainability without sacrificing the project's cohesive design.

-### Feature Enhancements
+### Feature Enhancements (Planned)

+**Size based filtering**: Search for files by size ()

-**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use).
+**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt fix this).

 **Extended File Types**: Support for searching device drivers, and other special files.

-**POSIX Compliance**: Broader support for Illumos/Solaris and other POSIX systems (currently challenging due to QEMU complexities(and laziness)).
+**POSIX Compliance**: Mostly done, I don't expect to extend this beyond Linux/BSD/MacOS/Illumos/Solaris (the other ones are embedded mostly, correct me if i'm wrong!)

 ### Platform Expansion

-**Windows Support**: Acknowledged as a significant undertaking requiring architectural changes, but valuable for both usability and learning Windows internals.
+**Windows Support**: Acknowledged as a significant undertaking requiring architectural(because I used libc) changes, but valuable for both usability and learning Windows internals.

 ### Tooling Exploration